 The development of regenerative medicine including stem cell therapies, gene therapy and tissue engineering are currently available for the treatment of diseases associated with aging.

-Next to all these advances are the actions that can be undertaken in the area of food and especially in the consumption of anti aging supplements.
+Alongside all these advances are actions in the area of nutrition and especially in the consumption of anti-aging supplements which include antioxidant supplements and vitamin supplements.

 Final notes about human aging process [↑]